tqtezos/minter-sdk/packages/minter-contracts/ligo/src/fixed_price_sale/README.md

 `fixed_price_sale_market_tez.mligo` both contain implementations of a sale of a non-fungible token (NFT) at a fixed price.
 The former contract allows a seller to sell an NFT for some fixed price of FA2 tokens.
-The latter instead allows a seller to sell an NFT for some fixed price of tezzies.
+The latter instead allows a seller to sell an NFT for some fixed price of tez.
 Although, the general design and implementation of this contract is fairly straightforward, someone unfamiliar with the Tezos blockchain's inner workings needs to be aware of certain key items.
 These details will discussed in the following section